 As an animal and veterinary sciences major at Clemson, Sindoni said starting the program has helped her in her studies.
 She added that being a college student, she will inform potential owners ahead of time due to her other commitments.

 “People are very understanding with what I do and the rescues I work with will sometimes take on the cases and directly talk to people if I get overwhelmed,” she said.

 Sindoni said she accepts donations to help with costs of the supplies in her starter kits, but “organizations and shelters could use it, too.”

-For those with a feral cat colony in their neighborhood, Sindoni said to contact the Gloucester County Animal Shelter and any other rescue that does TNR.
+For those with a feral cat colony in their neighborhood, Sindoni said to contact rescues that do TNR.
+The Gloucester County Animal Shelter doesn’t run a TNR program.

-“Someone from the shelter will come out to trap it, neuter and tip it’s ears – at no cost to the caller – and release it back into the neighborhood so it won’t be able to reproduce,” she said.
+“Someone from the [rescue] will come out to trap it, neuter it and tip it’s ears – at no cost to the caller – and release it back into the colony so it won’t be able to reproduce,” she said.
 “Eventually, it will lower the population.”

 Rescues are also able to monitor neighborhoods with feral cats to keep the population at bay and assist, when needed.

 “I always gravitated to how I can help [animals], being involved in animal welfare,” she added.
 “There’s so much satisfaction knowing you can help save a cat’s life and keep it happy.”